MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/custom-capabilities-for-universal-windows-platform-apps.md

 ## Signed Custom Capability Descriptors

-For a developer to get access to a custom capability, they must have a signed custom capability descriptor (SCCD) which allows the authorized use of one or more custom capabilities.
+For a developer to get access to a Custom Capability, they must have a signed Custom Capability descriptor (SCCD) which allows the authorized use of one or more Custom Capabilities.

 A SCCD is an XML file that contains the name of the capability or capabilities the SCCD is authorizing, a list of authorized entities that are authorized to use the Custom Capability, and the